 Wherever possible, Coventry Foodbank will respect your confidentiality and keep your complaint confidential as far as possible.
 Any information about the complaint will usually only be shared with those who need to know in order to help resolve it.

 There may, however, be occasions when we cannot provide absolute confidentiality, for example in circumstances where a child or vulnerable adult may be at risk of harm.

 Data Privacy Statement

-resolution.
-We keep this information for 2 years after your complaint has been closed, unless we have a requirement to keep it longer, in which case we will inform you of this.
+We keep this information for 12 months after your complaint has been closed, unless we have a requirement to keep it longer, in which case we will inform you of this.
 After this time the data will be aggregated and anonymised.